lropero/yatb/README.md

 ### Creating strategies

-You can create your own strategies and use them within your advisor(s).
+You can create your own strategies and use them within your advisor(s). ~Browse existing [strateties](https://github.com/lropero/yatb/tree/master/strategies) to see how they are built~ TODO: write how-to-build-strategy documentation.
+Please consider naming and sharing your strategy by creating a pull request.